axelBaher/ecg-classification/README.md

 If script doesn't work for whatever reason, just run this command:
 `pip install -r requirements.txt`
 In this way, all the packages will be installed in your main (system) Python path.
+5. Go to folder with scripts:
+`cd main`
-5. Get necessary db and generate data:
+6. Get necessary db and generate data:
 `python prep.py`

 ## Train